This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

+Maple mustard pork tenderloin features hints of apple cider vinegar, sage, and maple syrup, which make each savory and sweet bite reminiscent of all your favorite cozy feelings.
 By brining the pork prior to baking it, it really gives the flavors time to work their way into the tenderloin and infuse it with all of the notes you’re craving.
 And the glaze that tops it?
-It’s sweet, tangy, and simply mouthwatering.
+It’s sweet, tangy, has a little bit of zing and quite simply mouthwatering.

 A sliced pork tenderloin is topped with fresh herbs and glaze.